 Having raised awareness of the welfare, sporting fixture and economic consequences of a disease outbreak, the BEF is developing a plan to be implemented by member bodies to share information about how to improve yard biosecurity and therefore horse health - based on the features of the checklist developed by Defra, the Disease Coalition and BEVA here

-Also, a COBRA type initiative will soon be in place deploying a process to assist all BEF member bodies, their competition centres and their participants with a consistent set of advice protocols for what they should do in the event of disease incursion.
+We are considering a COBRA type initiative to assist all BEF member bodies, their competition centres and their participants with a consistent set of advice protocols for what they should do in the event of disease incursion.

 Editorial courtesy Equine Health magazine here

 Strangles survey results here